 If you’re looking for a vacation destination that offers amazing culture and history, Siem Reap is the perfect spot.
 Home to some of the most iconic tourist attractions in the world, Siem Reap is a must-visit destination for any traveler.
-From ancient temples to thrilling nightlife, these are the 7 top tourist attractions and things to do in Siem Reap that you don’t want to miss.
+From ancient temples to thrilling nightlife, these are the 7 Best Things to Do in Siem Reap that you don’t want to miss.

 Things to Do in Siem Reap